ranjithpals/Spark_Scala/sparkConnection/README.md

 **SQLContext:**
 SQLContext is the entry point to SparkSQL which is a Spark module for structured data processing.
 Once SQLContext is initialised, the user can then use it in order to perform various “sql-like” operations over Datasets and DataFrame.
-In order to create a SQLContext, you first need to instantiate a SparkContext as shown below:
+In order to create a SQLContext, you first need to instantiate a SparkContext as shown below

 **HiveContext:**
 If your Spark Application needs to communicate with Hive and you are using Spark < 2.0 then you will probably need a HiveContext if .
 For Spark 1.5+, HiveContext also offers support for window functions.